 Evictions are the legal means by which a tenant is forced out of a property.
 A landlord does not have the power to evict a tenant in the formal sense, it must be ordered by a judge.
-It is the last/final way to get rid of bad tenants.
-But most often, tenants will leave with the minimal landlord-issued Three Day Notice.
+It is the last/final way to remove tenants.

 The three basic ways a tenant will leave: